Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Methodology

 \subsection{Marginalization via parametric G-computation}

-The crucial element that has been missing from the application of outcome regression is the marginalization of the $A$ vs. $C$ treatment effect estimate.
+The crucial element that has been missing from the typical application of outcome regression is the marginalization of the $A$ vs. $C$ treatment effect estimate.
 When adjusting for covariates, one must integrate or average the conditional estimate over the joint $BC$ covariate distribution to recover a marginal treatment effect that is compatible in the indirect comparison.
-Parametric G-computation\cite{robins1986new, robins1987graphical, keil2018bayesian, snowden2011implementation, wang2017g} is an established method for marginalizing covariate-adjusted conditional estimates.
+Parametric G-computation\cite{robins1986new, robins1987graphical, keil2018bayesian, snowden2011implementation, wang2017g} is an established method for marginalizing regression-adjusted conditional estimates.
 The literature on population-adjusted indirect comparisons has been developed separately to G-computation, despite the close relationships between the methodologies.
 We build a new link between the two in the next paragraphs.

-Succinctly, G-computation in this context consists of: (1) predicting the conditional outcome expectations under treatments $A$ and $C$ in the $BC$ population; and (2) back-transforming the averages to the linear predictor scale, contrasting the linear predictions to estimate the marginal $A$ vs.~$C$ treatment effect in the $BC$ population.
+G-computation in this context consists of: (1) predicting the conditional outcome expectations under treatments $A$ and $C$ for each subject in the $BC$ population; (2) averaging the predictions to produce marginal outcome means on the natural scale; and (3) back-transforming the averages to the linear predictor scale, contrasting the linear predictions to estimate the marginal $A$ vs.~$C$ treatment effect in the $BC$ population.
 This marginal effect is compatible in the indirect treatment comparison.
 This procedure is a form of standardization, a technique which has been performed for decades in epidemiology, e.g.~when computing standardized mortality ratios.\cite{vansteelandt2011invited} Parametric G-computation is often called model-based standardization\cite{moore2009covariate, austin2010absolute, rosenblum2010simple} because a parametric model is used to predict the conditional outcome expectations under each treatment.
 When the covariates and outcome are discrete, the estimation of the conditional expectations could be non-parametric, in which case G-computation is numerically identical to crude direct post-stratification.\cite{miettinen1972standardization}

 G-computation marginalizes the conditional estimates by separating the regression modeling outlined in subsection \ref{subsec33} from the estimation of the marginal treatment effect for $A$ vs.~$C$.
 Firstly, a regression model of the observed outcome $\boldsymbol{y}$ on the covariates $\boldsymbol{x}$ and treatment $\boldsymbol{z}$ is fitted to the $AC$ IPD: